 However, latent pieces of information can be extracted from natural language text as well.
-For instance, recent work has made it possible to detect the distinct topics that people discuss in their (online) conversations [8, 9].
-Yet, it is not so much the entities, events, or topics that people discuss per se, but rather people's sentiment with respect to these subjects that provides decision makers with valuable information.
-This is also demonstrated by the recent surge in research interest in sentiment analysis for decision support [2, 10, 11, 12].
-In order to utilize sentiment-based information in decision support systems, the DMS should typically be enriched with user-generated content that has been crawled from the Web, the KMS should be able to represent indicators of sentiment of, e.g., customers with respect to a topic of interest, the MMS should allow for the incorporation of sentiment-information in the decision making process, and the UIS typically provides dashboards with relevant information that enables decision makers to act upon arising issues in a timely manner.
+For instance, recent work has made it possible to detect the distinct topics that people discuss in their (on-line) conversations [7, 8].
+Yet, for many application scenarios, it is not so much the entities, events, or topics that people discuss per se, but rather people's sentiment with respect to these subjects that provides decision makers with valuable information.
+This is reflected by the recent surge in research interest in sentiment analysis for decision support [1, 9, 10, 11].

 Sentiment analysis techniques can support decision making in a multitude of scenarios.
-For instance, sentiment analysis can help organizations pinpoint the effect of specific issues on customer perceptions, thus helping these organizations respond with appropriate marketing and public relations strategies [13].
-Furthermore, consumer sentiment has been demonstrated to have a significant impact on stock ratings [14, 15] and sales [16, 17].
+For instance, sentiment analysis can help organizations pinpoint the effect of specific issues on customer perceptions, thus helping these organizations respond with appropriate marketing and public relations strategies [12].
+Furthermore, consumer sentiment has been demonstrated to have a significant impact on stock ratings [13, 14] and sales [15, 16].
 Thus, accurate sentiment analysis methods are crucial for supporting decision making in these fields.
-Additionally, tracking of stakeholders' sentiment is important for decision making in economic systems [18], financial markets [19], politics [20], organizations [21], and reputation management [22].
+Additionally, tracking of stakeholders' sentiment is important for decision making in economic systems [17], financial markets [18], politics [19], organizations [20], and reputation management [21].